 Don’t keep your ATM card in the wallet; instead, keep it with your passport so that you can replace lost funds in case the wallet is stolen or left behind.

 As every traveler to developing countries knows, keeping small change is a challenge!
 Drivers and vendors rarely have change, so those big denomination notes you just got from the ATM can be difficult to break and spend.
-You can help by entering odd numbers into the ATM so that it is forced to spit out a few smaller notes, then horde those smaller notes and demand change from people whenever possible.
+You can help by entering odd numbers into the ATM (5900 baht instead of 6000) so that it is forced to spit out a few smaller notes, then horde those smaller notes and demand change from people whenever possible.

 The ATMs in remote places and on islands can be stubborn; they may run out of cash or simply lose their network connection.
 You’ll want backup ways to access cash in places where the single cash machine may break down at any moment.